 Outside of the office, Bernard Wagner has always been a leading personality in organizing basketball competitions in the city and served as the president of the Belize District Basketball Association, President of the Belize Basketball Federation and president of Semi-Pro Basketball.
 He is the founder Interoffice Basketball which he ran successfully for fifteen years and served as chairman of the National Sports Council.
 At the time, he was an active sports columnist in Belize’s leading newspaper, The Amandala, and served as co-host of the Amandala Sports Show.
 Bernard is the founder of the Belize Bank Bulldogs Basketball Club and continues to host local tournaments annually.

 In a single term stunted by a global pandemic, and with no assistance from the then Central Government, the Mayor also safeguarded employment of his City Council staff, rendered aid and support to those most at risk and affected by COVID-19 and satisfied over 80% of his manifesto goals.
-He now seeks to fulfill all the remaining points of his manifesto and engage in his plans for a modern, smart and environmentally sustainable Belize City.
+Most recently, Mayor Wagner was also elected the President of the Belize Mayor’s Association (BMA) effective March 2021 for the period of 2021-2022 and now seeks to satisfy all the remaining points of his manifesto as well as satisfy his respective duties to the Association.
+Mayor Wagner is also one of five global members for the Steering Committee for the Commonwealth Sustainable Cities Network (CSCN).
+This committee was formed to enable CLGF members to come together and evaluate key issues relating to: devolution and governance at the city/municipal level, urban trade, economic development and investment, technology for development and creating inclusive and resilient cities with SDGII.
+Through these platforms, Mayor Wagner intends to enact policies that will give rise to a modern, smart, and environmentally sustainable Belize City.

 Mayor Wagner’s passions also extend beyond sporting, entrepreneurship and politics, as the Mayor is also a father and likes to spend his spare time in the comfort of his home with his loving family.